TheimerTR/Assets_ZIP_Manager_with_PhysicsFS/docs/index.md

 - pugi::xml_parse_result ... //where you will save the data

-- (...).load_buffer(buffer, ...) //the function that will charge the things form memory
+- (...).load_buffer(buffer, ...) //the function that will charge the things from memory

 Finally we will RELEASE the buffer (like: RELEASE_ARRAY(buffer)), and load all of the assets of our game: